-2.2 Requirements for Habitats Regulations Assessment (HRA)
+2.2 Requirements for Habitats Regulations Assessment

-The European Directive (92/43/EEC), termed 'the Habitats Directive' was introduced to protect and enhance species and habitats of nature conservation importance at the European level.
-As outlined in Article 6 (3) and 6 (4) of this directive, an 'Appropriate Assessment' must be carried out on plans or projects where it is considered that they are likely to have significant effects on European sites (Natura 2000 sites), including Special Protection Areas which were designated under the 2009 Birds Directive (Directive 2009 /147/EC).
+The European Directive (92/43/EEC) (EC, 2016a), termed 'the Habitats Directive' was introduced to protect and enhance species and habitats of nature conservation importance at the European level.
+As outlined in Article 6 (3) and 6 (4) of this directive, an 'Appropriate Assessment' (AA) must be carried out on plans or projects where it is considered that they are likely to have significant effects on European sites (Natura 2000 sites), including Special Protection Areas which were designated under the 2009 Birds Directive (Directive 2009 /147/EC) (EC, 2016b).

-An Appropriate Assessment should identify the effects of those plans or projects on qualifying features of the European sites in relation to the Conservation Objectives of those sites and determine whether these effects will result in an adverse effect on the integrity of the designated site.
-Only where the decision maker (the Competent Authority - in this case, the Local Planning Authority, Nuneaton and Bedworth Borough Council), is satisfied that there will be no adverse effect on integrity, or where there are imperative reasons of overriding public interest, can the plan or project be approved.
+An AA should identify the effects of those plans or projects on qualifying features of the European sites in relation to the Conservation Objectives of those sites and determine whether these effects will result in an adverse effect on the integrity of the designated site.
+Only where the decision maker (the Competent Authority - in this case, the Local Planning Authority, Nuneaton and Bedworth Borough Council), is satisfied that there will be no adverse effect on integrity, or where there are imperative reasons of overriding public interest (IROPI), can the plan or project be approved.

-Under Article 6(3) of the Habitats Directive, an Appropriate Assessment needs to be carried out in respect of any plan or project which:
+Under Article 6(3) of the Habitats Directive, an AA needs to be carried out in respect of any plan or project which:

-either alone or in combination with other plans or projects would be likely to have a significant effect on a site designated within the European network; and
+- (i) either alone or in combination with other plans or projects would be likely to have a significant effect on a site designated within the European network; and - (ii) is not directly connected with the management of the site for nature conservation.

-(ii) is not directly connected with the management of the site for nature conservation.
+This requirement is currently transposed into UK law (England and Wales) by Regulations 63 to 66 of the Conservation of Habitats and Species Regulations 2017 (HMSO, 2017), previously applicable was Conservation of Habitats and Species Regulations 2010 (HMSO, 2010).

-This requirement is currently transposed into UK law (England and Wales) by Regulations 61 and 102 of the Conservation of Habitats and Species Regulations 2010 (as amended).
-Regulation 102 is the relevant regulation in the case of land use plans in England.
-It requires that: Where a land use plan-
+Regulation 105 is the relevant regulation in the case of land use plans in England.
+It requires that: